MythriNagaraju/uberchallenge/README.md

 For the front end, I have used twitter bootstrap and for the backend, I have used Python-Django framework and also PostgreSQL for the database.

-I know that Uber uses Python as a primary language for the backend, and also I have been developing in Python-Django the last two years.
+I know that Uber uses Python as a primary language for the backend, and also I have been developing in Python-Django the last one year.
 So, I had no second thoughts about what technology to use for the backend.
 I have worked with MySQL, PostgreSQL and MongoDB before, but chose PostgreSQL for it’s ease of use.

 I have just started playing around with twitter bootstrap in my current job and I learnt more of while developing this app.
 I have also used a little bot of CSS for the static files.